GSA/digitalgov.gov/content/news/2016/09/2016-09-23-gettin-giphy-with-it-nara-shares-online-library-of-animated-gifs.md

 Want to learn more about making GIFs? <a href="https://pro.dp.la/events/workshops" target="_blank">Join us for a GIF-making workshop</a>, hosted by Darren Cole of the <a href="http://todaysdocument.tumblr.com/" target="_blank">National Archives’ Today’s Document</a>, and Richard Naples of the <a href="http://smithsonianlibraries.tumblr.com/" target="_blank">Smithsonian Libraries</a>.
 Sponsored by the Digital Public Library of America (DPLA), the workshop is on Wednesday, September 28, 2016, at 3:00 pm.

-In 2018, Cole and Naples did an hour-long follow-up workshop with DPLA, Advanced GIF-Making Techniques, that can be watched either [https://pro.dp.la/events/workshops#gifs](on their workshops page), or [on YouTube](https://www.youtube.com/watch?v=_jjByILtVE4).
+In 2018, Cole and Naples did an hour-long follow-up workshop with DPLA, Advanced GIF-Making Techniques, that can be watched either [on their workshops page](https://pro.dp.la/events/workshops#gifs), or [on YouTube](https://www.youtube.com/watch?v=_jjByILtVE4).

 Cheers! {{< legacy-img src="https://media2.giphy.com/media/3o6ZtfLJXFkJEROJSU/giphy.gif" alt="Animated gif of a man drinking wine." caption="" >}}